 Blueprint Denver's growth strategy map is a version of the future places map, showing the aspiration for distributing future growth in Denver (p.
 51).
 The subject property is part of the "All other areas of the city" growth area.
 These areas anticipate experiencing around 20% of new housing growth and 10% of new employment growth by 2040 (p.
 51).
-This growth area contains "mostly residential areas with embedded local centers and corridors (that) take a smaller amount of growth intended to strengthen the existing character of our neighborhoods" (p.
+This growth area is "mostly residential areas with embedded local centers and corridors, take a smaller amount of growth intended to strengthen the existing character of our neighborhoods" (p.
 49).
-The proposed U-SU-C1 zone district, allowing an ADU, is appropriate in this growth area as it will minimally contribute to development intensity in the neighborhood while maintaining the area's single-unit residential character.
+The proposed map amendment to U-SU-C1 will allow low-intensity growth to the number of households in this area by allowing an accessory dwelling unit.